 You’ll also find that smaller and simpler baby sleepers and travel cribs are available on the market that may better suit your needs and space requirements.
 Some amount to nearly a blanket on the floor, however, and some will only fit your baby for a few months.
 Think carefully about your baby’s safety before foregoing a sleeper altogether, but you know your situation best.

-Finally, if you happen to have the sort of stroller that allows baby to lie flat (search The Stroller Store to save up to 60%), think about locking the wheels and using it as a bassinet for a few nights.
+Finally, if you happen to have the sort of stroller that allows baby to lie flat, think about locking the wheels and using it as a bassinet for a few nights.

 9. Sun protection